nimbix/jardoc/docs/kns_apps_tutorial.md

 In our example, since our `google-sample.yml` file is at `/templates/google-sample.yml` into our app image, `path` will simply be `google-sample.yml`.

 Note that the kubectl type also allows to use an URL as a template, to fetch a remote template (with all risks that it implies!).
 To do so, specify a special key `format` to `url`, and provide the URL inside the `path` key.
-For example, to deploy ArgoCD:
+For example, to deploy Argo CD:

 ```json
                 "templates": [